Medication Search: Exjade

 Laboratory tests: Your doctor may recommend regular blood tests to monitor your response to this medication, the effect the medication has on your liver and kidney, and to monitor your blood cell levels.

-Lactose intolerance: This medication contains lactose.
+Lactose intolerance: : The dispersible tablet form of this medication contains lactose.
 It is not recommended for people with hereditary galactose intolerance, glucose-galactose malabsorption, or severe lactase deficiency.

 If you have poor lactose tolerance, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.